-• In addition to the main Library, the University has over 20 library rooms and materials rooms in individual divisions and departments, etc. The figures given in C and D above include library rooms in individual divisions and departments.
+• In addition to the main Library, the University has over 20 library rooms and reference rooms in each divisions and departments, etc. The figures given in C and D above include those rooms.
 As the foundation of the University's education and research, the University Library houses approximately 390,000 volumes, including books for learning that support our 21st century liberal arts education integrating the humanities and sciences, and basic/interdisciplinary research books.
 In addition, we strive to maintain audio-visual materials, e-journals, e-books, and a variety of databases.
 The library rooms in individual divisions and departments house highly specialized books and periodicals that are suited to the specific field of research.

-- [Electronic journals] Approximately 11,000 electronic journals, from major publishers such as Elsevier and Springer, are available. - [E-books] Approximately 33,000 Japanese and Western e-books are available. - [Databases] The journal article search databases EBESCOhost, SciFinder, SCOPUS, and IchushiWeb, Japanknowledge, the online encyclopedia and handbook database Gale Virtual Reference Library (GVRL), and the newspaper article database Kikuzo II, Yomidasu Bunshokan, Nikkei Telecom etc., are also available.
+- [Electronic journals] Approximately 11,000 electronic journals, from major publishers such as Elsevier and Springer, are available. - [E-books] Approximately 34,000 Japanese and Western e-books are available. - [Databases] The journal article search databases EBESCOhost, SciFinder, SCOPUS, and IchushiWeb, Japanknowledge, the online encyclopedia and handbook database Gale Virtual Reference Library (GVRL), and the newspaper article database Kikuzo II, Yomidasu Bunshokan, Nikkei Telecom etc., are also available.